 This “Summit Station” is located adjacent to the parking lot, and contains a small visitor center.
 I take a snack break here and meet another GMC caretaker, stationed to give information to hikers as they step out of their cars.

 “Please stay on the rocks and don’t step on the fragile vegetation” she gently reminds most folks.

-This structure occupies the site of the old Mt.
+This structure sits near the site of the old Mt.
 Mansfield Summit House, a large hotel that operated from 1870 to 1969.